 Reading Response Blog: Each student will be required to post a blog response to a specific question based on the required reading for each class.
+The blogs are intended to let me assess comprehension of specific concepts and to ensure preparedness for class discussions.
 Responses will be due by noon on the day of the class for which the reading is assigned.